ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_exposures/wasting_state_exposure/index.rst

   a) :math:`π_{T}\times\text{T} = π_{T}` (the T means transposed, this is a 1 row vector)
   b) :math:`\sum_{\text{i=p}}` = :math:`π_{T}`
-  c) :math:`π_{i}` ≥ 0 , these are GBD 2020 age/sex/location/year-specific prevalence for wasting categories 1-4, plus :math:`p0`, which will equal the number of people who die in a timestep
+  c) :math:`π_{i}` ≥ 0 , these are GBD 2020 age/sex/location/year-specific prevalence for wasting categories 1-4, plus :math:`p0`, which will equal the number of sims who die in a timestep

 Solving a)